 Students who major in Physical Education may teach any grade in that discipline.
+Each individual state requirement should be investigated, however, prior to applying for employment.
 There are many opportunities outside of the classroom as well such as home school organizations who request a certified Physical Education teacher.
 Other areas may include: fitness centers, specific classes in community education, camp organization and general recreation departments.
 Although the major is specifically for educational systems, the student who majors in Physical Education has a variety of other areas to serve as well due to their expertise in the field.

 Students follow the professional education program required for secondary education and will have an elementary and secondary student teaching experience in the West Michigan area.